 I love this reminder from Paul about Jesus-

 “For in him, all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 He is before all things, and in him, all things hold together.”
-Colossians 1:16-17(NIV).
+Colossians 1:16-17.

-Jesus is our sovereign King.
+Jesus Christ is our sovereign King.
 He was before all things in time and creation.
 He holds all things together.

-We can trust His plans and timing.
+We can trust God’s answer, His plans, and timing in any waiting period.

 When we feel tempted to say, “Are you there Lord?”, know that he sees you, knows what you need, and loves you.